- Introduction

 -

-Update the values of the parameters as follows:
+Under the Top tab, update the values of the parameters as follows:

 Parameter Name Value binlog_row_image

-FULL binlog_expire_logs_seconds
+full binlog_expire_logs_seconds

 A value greater than or equal to 259200 (three days). -